 One of the nice aspects of Cecil County besides its easy accessibility is that it offers both the best of rural and bay life.
 Cecil County still has significant farmland with u-pick orchards, wineries, hiking trails, and horseback riding.
 But if nautical is more your speed you can find an abundance of that as well.
 There is plenty of kayaking, crabbing, and fishing too.

 Awesome Hikes and bike trails for you and your pooch in and around Elkton

 Cecil County offers some wonderful hiking trails for people (and pooches) of all ages and levels.
 And whether you seek a rural experience or a nautical one, you won’t be disappointed because there are some of each.

 My recommendation is to walk either the Orange or the Green Trail.
 Both will lead you to the Nature Center and the covered bridge.
 The Orange Trail is designated as difficult, but I think most people can do it.
-I believe it gets a more rigorous designation because unlike the Green Trail it has a number of spots that are dirt trails with loose stone.
+I believe it gets a more rigorous designation because, unlike the Green Trail, it has a number of spots that are dirt trails with loose stones.

 If you are looking for a mix of wooded trails and sunny fields, then the Red or Blue Trails are for you.

 Both Turkey Point and Fair Hill are carry-in, carry-out locations so please be sure to clean up after yourself and Rover.